strands-project/strands_hri/strands_visualise_speech/README.md

  * `git submodule update`

 ### Usage
+_Cannot be run remotely.
+Needs to access the robots hardware._

 This node is a action server and needs a goal to start doing anything.
 The only parameter of the goal is the runtime of the system:
 * seconds: run time in seconds.
 0 for infinite (until preempted)